Petnow LogoPetnow

 lifecycleScope.launch {

-// Obtain captureSessionId from your server
+// Obtain the captureSessionId from your server

 val captureSessionId: UUID = yourServerApi.createCaptureSession(